istio/tools/perf/security/sds-tests/egress-sds/README.md

     NUM=100 CLUSTER=gke_istio-security-testing_us-central1-a_istio-testing ./setup_test.sh
     ```

-The logs for sleep containers shows number of requests that are sent to nginx and number of successful responses received.
+The logs for sleep containers show number of requests that are sent to nginx and number of successful responses received.
-The logs for istio-egressgateway also show the GET requests that are routed from sleep pod's in clientns namespace to corresponding
+The logs for istio-egressgateway also show the GET requests that are routed from sleep pod's in `clientns` namespace to corresponding
-nginx pod's in mesh-external namespace
+nginx pod's in `mesh-external` namespace.

 To download a specific version of istioctl and deploy the test worloads using that istioctl binary use: